 If both parties agree on the sale, they’ll need to choose a broker and a selling (trading) platform.
 On the platform, they’ll have to deposit the stock into an account.
 The divorcing party will then agree upon a selling price and put out a sell order.

 Once tax penalties, if any, get met, the proceeds from sale gets split down the center.
+It’s not about how many stocks you own, but the value of them.

 Divide the Shares